Jdewi12/Roguelands-DemonContent/README.txt

-Adds new enemies to Demon's Rift, as well as new loot and gear crafted with it.
+Adds new enemies to Demon's Rift, as well as new loot and gear.